 Payment and Withdrawal dates: Full Payment due 60 days prior to program start date.
 No refund if withdraw from program 30 days prior to program start date.

-Cost of $2,250 includes tuition for two credit hours (on fall course schedule), on-site orientation in Calgary, welcome dinner, room and most meals, in-country land transportation and guides, all educational materials, guest lecturers, and cultural activities throughout the program including all guided tours.
+Cost of $2,250 includes tuition for two credit hours (on fall course schedule), on-site orientation in Vancouver, welcome dinner, room and most meals, in-country land transportation and guides, all educational materials, guest lecturers, and cultural activities throughout the program including all guided tours.

 International airfare to and from Canada is NOT included – the estimated cost is $500.

 All students should plan to bring $200 for personal spending money.

 INTL 1977 Special Topics: “The Context of Sustainability - National, Municipal, and Community Choices in Renewable Energy and Resources” (2

-Historical and contemporary sustainability and energy issues are examined in the context of Calgary, Canada through differing cultures, environments, and trading issues.
-Note: This course will show up on your Fall 2018 transcript.
+Historical and contemporary sustainability and energy issues are examined in the context of Vancouver, Canada through differing cultures, environments, and trading issues.
+Note: This course will show up on your Fall 2019 transcript.

 If interested, students can count this course as elective credits toward the Minor in Sustainability Studies as a substitute for an approved elective in the areas of Environment or Social Justice.
 Because INTL 1977 is for 2 credits, it would need to be combined with a one-credit course of the student's choice in order to make a regular 3-credit elective toward the minor.
 Some one-credit options are listed on the Sustainability Studies Minor website.
 Another option is UNIV 1100: First Year Seminar - Live Green, Save Green (2 credits).
 This course is part of a variety of Learning Communities, but other students can also take it if there is room.

 LOCATION AND EXCURSIONS

-Dr. Andrew Gillespie of Auburn University and lecturers from Calgary will discuss the energy issues and responses in the area and explore the rich culture of this specific region of Canada.
-Calgary has the kind of livable charm that inspires visitors to picture themselves here for the long term – rocky mountains, historical interests, and a thriving economy.
-The tentative itinerary begins and ends in Calgary, and includes overnight journeys into Banff.
+Dr. Andrew Gillespie of Auburn University and lecturers from Vancouver will discuss the energy issues and responses in the area and explore the rich culture of this specific region of Canada.
+Vancouver has an interesting history and overlooked cultural richness.
+The tentative itinerary begins and ends in Vancouver.

 PASSPORT AND VISA REQUIREMENTS